Skip to Content

 Koh Samui is a fun island with plenty of activities to keep you occupied.
 It makes a great choice for those interested in both the religious and cultural history of Thailand (as it has become something of a fusion of local cultures) and in beautiful beaches.

-This 4 days in Koh Samui itinerary isn’t designed to be exhaustive, and it certainly doesn’t cover everything there is to do.
-However, if you have 4 days in Koh Samui, this itinerary will show you all the best things to do in Koh Samui!
+This 4-day Koh Samui itinerary isn’t designed to be exhaustive, and it certainly doesn’t cover everything there is to do.
+However, it will show you all the best things to do in Koh Samui if you’re short on time.

 Disclaimer: I received a complimentary tour with Boutique Yachting.
 Nonetheless, my experience was phenomenal and all opinions in this article are exclusively my own.